anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.rst

 -----

-This **Reference Model** document focuses on identifying the abstractions, and associated concepts, that are needed to represent the cloud infrastructure. :numref:`Fig-1-1` below highlights its scope in more details.
+This **Reference Model** document focuses on identifying the abstractions, and associated concepts, that are needed to represent the cloud infrastructure. :numref:`Scope of Reference Model` below highlights its scope in more details.

-.. _Fig-1-1:
 .. figure:: ../figures/ch01_scope.png
-   :alt: "Scope of Reference Model"
+   :alt: Scope of Reference Model
+   :name: Scope of Reference Model

    Scope of Reference Model